texfaq/texfaq.github.io/FAQ-virtualfonts.md

 The `vptovf` utility will use the VPL file to create the binary TFM and VF files.

-A ''how-to'' document, explaining how to generate a VPL, describes the endless hours of fun that may be had, doing the job by hand.
+A "how-to" document, explaining how to generate a VPL, describes the endless hours of fun that may be had, doing the job by hand.
 Despite the pleasures to be had, the commonest way (nowadays) of generating an VPL file is to use the